 What it is, and what it isn’t

 Orchestration is board-driven.
 A delegation does not live in chat scrollback; it lives as a durable board task with a claim, an execution row, and a status.
 Chat is narration of that state; the orchestrator reflects board mutations into the team room, but a chat message is never a write path back to the board.
 This is the same authority rule the board enforces: the board is canonical, peer chat is narration.
 The orchestrator is structured-first.
-It reads exactly two kinds of typed signal and nothing else:- a
+It reads only typed lifecycle signals, never prose:- a

 <delegate>or<plan>directive parsed once from a terminaldonesummary (the structured-output contract).